eharmon/rom_fiend/README.md

 ## Supported Data Types
 - Declaration ROM (DeclROM)
-    - NuBus and PDS peripherals on 68020+ Macs.
-Also used for Universal System ROMs before 4.0 (most machines released after the IIcx and before the PowerBook 160).
+    - NuBus, PDS, and built-in peripherals on 68020+ Macs, including PowerPC.
     - These define plug-and-play parameters for devices, including memory mappings, driver support, and basic identification.
     - Almost all data types are supported.
 Unsupported entries are marked with "TODO" in the Hex